Dr Pratichi Chatterjee

 I currently work on a project funded by ESRC, Prefabs Sprouting: Modern Methods of Construction and the English Housing Crisis.
 The project brings together researchers in housing studies, sociology, geography, architecture and construction management.
-It aims to understand what kinds of homes and places MMC firms are building, and the role of MMC, or the role it can play, in addressing the housing crisis.
+It aims to understand what kinds of homes and places MMC firms are building, and the role of MMC in addressing the housing crisis.

 I have a strong interest in research on race and racial inequality.
 I have done work on this topic in a non-academic research context with the charity Crisis, setting up a project to understand how systemic inequalities shape people’s access to housing.

-My PhD, based in Sydney, Australia, focussed on how planning law, property and the ongoing political context of settler-colonialism shaped two large projects in the city, one of public housing redevelopment and the other of road construction.
-The work analysed people’s experiences of change and dispossession, which were influenced by factors such as race, socio-economic status, uneven access to resources and the different relationships they held with land (both legal title and unofficial connections).
-In particular, it looked at such experiences through the lens of time, where long drawn out processes of construction, land acquisition and and disempowering consultation processes negatively impact every-day life for extended periods.
+My PhD, based in Sydney, Australia, focussed on how planning law, property and settler-colonial land practices shaped two projects in the city, one of public housing redevelopment and the other of road construction.
+The work analysed people’s experiences of change and displacement, which were influenced by factors such as race, socio-economic status, and their different legal and ‘extra-legal’ relationships with the places they lived in.
+In particular, it looked at these experiences through the lens of time, where long drawn out construction, land acquisition and disempowering consultations negatively impact every-day life for extended periods.

 - Chatterjee, P., Sisson, A., Condie, J., Wynne, L., Lewis, C., & Skipper, C. 2021.
 Documentary and resistance: There Goes Our Neighbourhood, #WeLiveHere2017 and the Waterloo estate redevelopment.
 International Journal of Housing Policy https://doi.org/10.1080/19491247.2020.1851636.